AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 Multiple tasks simultaneously

-Developers can run multiple AI agents in parallel – one works on the login, one on the dashboard, one on the API.
-At "Every", developers routinely work with 4 agents at the same time.
+Developers can run multiple AI agents in parallel: one on the login, one on the dashboard, one on the API.
+At "Every", developers routinely run 4 agents at once.

 Experimenting faster

-Building a prototype now takes minutes instead of days.
-More experimenting = learning what works faster.
-Failed experiments are no longer expensive.
+Building a prototype now takes minutes rather than days.
+More experiments mean you learn what works faster.
+A failed experiment no longer costs much.

 Productive despite interruptions

 Need to get something done between two meetings?
-Delegate a short task to the AI, attend the meeting, check the result.
-Interruptions no longer break the flow.
+Delegate a short task to the AI, go to the meeting, check the result afterwards.
+Interruptions no longer break your flow.

 What does this mean for your planning?

-Instead of betting everything on one large project, you can start many small experiments.
-Test three approaches in parallel instead of choosing one and hoping it works.
+Instead of betting everything on one big project, you can run many small experiments.
+Test three approaches in parallel rather than picking one and hoping it works.

 The dark side: Cognitive risks of the new way of working

-The advantages described above – parallel working, constant experimentation, productive interruptions – have a flip side that is well documented scientifically.
+The advantages described above (parallel working, constant experimentation, productive interruptions) have a flip side that is well documented in the research.
 Employers are obliged to take these risks seriously.

 Legal obligations in Germany and Austria

-Germany: According to § 5 Abs.
+Germany: under § 5 Abs.
 3 Nr.
-6 ArbSchG (Occupational Health and Safety Act), employers must also consider psychological stress in their risk assessments.
-Stricter rules for the systematic assessment of emotional labour will apply from January 2026.
-Failure to carry out this assessment risks fines and liability issues.
+6 ArbSchG (Occupational Health and Safety Act), employers must also account for psychological stress in their risk assessments.
+Stricter rules for the systematic assessment of emotional labour take effect from January 2026.
+Skipping this assessment exposes you to fines and liability.

-Austria: Since the 2013 amendment, the ArbeitnehmerInnenschutzgesetz (ASchG) (Employee Protection Act) explicitly obliges employers to evaluate psychological stress.
-This includes factors such as frequent interruptions, unclear work requirements, and concentration issues – exactly the risks that can arise when orchestrating AI agents in parallel.
+Austria: since the 2013 amendment, the ArbeitnehmerInnenschutzgesetz (ASchG) (Employee Protection Act) explicitly requires employers to assess psychological stress.
+That covers factors such as frequent interruptions, unclear work requirements, and difficulty concentrating, precisely the risks that arise when orchestrating AI agents in parallel.
 Employers record the results in the Safety and Health Protection Document.

 The problem with "multiple tasks simultaneously"

-Research by Dr Sophie Leroy (University of Washington) shows: When switching between tasks, a part of our attention remains stuck on the previous task – she calls this "Attention Residue".
-If we switch between four AI agents working in parallel, these residues accumulate.
+Research by Dr Sophie Leroy (University of Washington) shows that when we switch tasks, part of our attention stays stuck on the previous one.
+She calls this "attention residue".
+When we switch between four AI agents running in parallel, that residue piles up.

-• Up to 40% loss of productivity due to constant task-switching
+• Up to 40% loss of productivity from constant task-switching

 • Short interruptions can double the error rate